Tilton Floor Mount Sim Racing Pedals

 2) when calibrating brake pedal use moderate pressure similar to normal braking on track...not a panic braking situation.

-3) if adjusting the throttle or possibly drilling additional holes in the mounting bracket be sure to always confirm that the potentiometer NEVER bottoms out at closed or full throttle.
-It will eventually ruin the potentiometer if it bottoms out on either end and will void warranty on the potentiometer.
+3) if adjusting the throttle or re-positioning the linear potentiometer be sure to always confirm that the potentiometer NEVER bottoms out at closed or full throttle.
+It will eventually ruin the potentiometer if it bottoms out on either end of its travel and will void warranty on the potentiometer.

 4) If additional resistance is desired on the throttle pedal, a pull spring could be added.

-6) to adjust preload/pedal pressure on the clutch simply loosen the nut at the front of the cylinder and screw in the set screw to increase and loosen to decrease.
+6) For spring based clutch... to adjust preload/pedal pressure on the clutch simply loosen the nut at the front of the cylinder and screw in the set screw to increase and loosen to decrease.

 Always be aware that the brake system contains brake fluid that could be hazardous to humans and pets or damage surrounding components or home flooring.
-Periodically check for leaks...not unlike checking the real race car.
+Periodically check for leaks and loose fasteners...not unlike checking the real race car.